 Decades later, the first Carmelites arrived in 1585.
 The Viceroy then offered them this chapel.
 This soon led to conflict with the Franciscans already there.
 The Franciscans lost their argument and the Carmelites took over the territory.

 They soon demanded even more space for not just a temple, but a Carmelite monastery too.
-This led to the Temple and Monastery of El Carmen just a few blocks away.
+This led to the Temple and one-time Monastery of El Carmen just a few blocks away.
 San Sebastian, essentially a hermitage, was for the indigenous parishioners.
-The Carmelite brothers took to the El Carmen Temple and Monastery.
+The Carmelite brothers then took to the El Carmen.

 The chapel of San Sebastián had served as a temple, convent, novitiate, school, waxworks, and as a center for the administration of sacraments to the entire Parish of San Sebastián, mostly indigenous peoples.
 The Carmelites stayed until 1607, when they moved to their new convent at what is today’s Museo de el Carmen.
 The Augustinians then took over the San Sebastián parish and they remained until 1750.

 The current building dates from the early 18th century.
 An earlier structure also included an annexed house which was soon converted to the hospital.
 With the departure of the Augustinians, the hospital continued to operate as a secular institution.
 By then it was very well-known for having cared for the local population during multiple severe epidemics that ravaged the neighborhood during the hospitals early years.